TILL Teaching Innovation Award

 - Creativity in the teaching innovation and/or its implementation

-- Potential for other instructors to adopt the teaching strategy (or components of it) within and across diverse academic disciplines
+- High potential for other instructors to adopt the teaching strategy (or components of it) within and across diverse academic disciplines

 - Extent the instructor has shared the innovation with others (SoTL research submissions or publications, internal or external presentations, etc.)